Loading

 5. What can central banks and governments do in a hard landing?

-In the event of a hard landing, central banks and governments typically pursue loose monetary policies (e.g. lower policy interest rates) and expansionary fiscal policies (e.g. higher government spending).
-For example, during the GFC in 2008-2009, the Fed steeply reduced the Fed funds rate from 5.25% to a record low of 0.25% while the U.S. government rolled out fiscal stimulus measures to help the U.S. economy recover from the GFC.
+In the event of a hard landing, central banks and governments typically loosen monetary policies (e.g. lower policy interest rates) and implement expansionary fiscal policies (e.g. higher government spending).
+For example, during the GFC in 2008-2009, the Fed steeply reduced the Fed funds rate (FFR) from 5.25% to a record low of 0.25%.

-The U.S. government may also introduce new fiscal stimulus measures should its economy experience a hard landing.
-For example, during the Covid-19 pandemic, the U.S. government unveiled a total of US$5.5 trillion worth of fiscal stimulus to help boost consumer and investment spending in the U.S.
+In addition, the U.S. government may also introduce large fiscal stimulus measures should the U.S. economy experience a hard landing.
+For example, during the Covid-19 pandemic, the U.S. government unveiled a total of US$5.5 trillion (equivalent to 24% of U.S. nominal GDP in 2024) worth of fiscal stimulus to help boost consumer and investment spending in the U.S.

 6. Equity investors should stay invested for the long run